redhat-cop/infra.leapp/roles/analysis/README.md

 ## Requirements

-For disconnected environments including Satellite, package metadata files needs to be provided.
+For non-CDN environments including Satellite, package metadata files needs to be provided.
 These files can be put on the host under the `/etc/leapp/files` directory before running the role.
-Alternatively, the `leapp_metadata_url` can be defined to tell the role where it can access the metadata tarball on the disconnected network.
+Alternatively, the `leapp_metadata_url` can be defined to tell the role where it can access the metadata tarball.
 For more information, refer to the knowledge article [Leapp utility metadata in-place upgrades of RHEL for disconnected upgrades (including Satellite)](https://access.redhat.com/articles/3664871).

 ## Role variables